-UPDATE MARCH 21, 2018: Dear friends -- Chris March has suffered a debilitating accident a few months ago and he needs our help.
+UPDATE APRIL 2019: Dear friends -- Chris March has suffered a debilitating accident and he needs our help.
 If you can, please donate a small sum to his GoFundMe medical fund, any little bit helps.
 Click on Chris' image below to link to his GoFundMe page.
 We appreciate your support!

 It’s been a few years since fashion designer Chris March appeared on Season 4 of Project Runway but he still can’t walk down a street in New York without someone stopping him.
 With his appearance on the TV reality show, his own Bravo show Mad Fashion, and his recent partnership with Target, he's gained exposure, fame, and jobs.
 But he’s still plugging away at fashion design and he’s game for all kinds of off-beat projects.
 We’re happy to have Chris to interview for our blog.